Tinedanzer/bamazon/README.md

 1)   In order for this to work for you, you will have to create your own localhost, MySQL server.

+2) Run the bamazon.sql code in your MySql workbench.

-2) From there, just simply replace 'port,user,password'  into the matching spots in the function sqlObj(arg) object!
+3) From there, just simply replace 'port,user,password'  into the matching spots in the function sqlObj(arg) object!

-3)Run the sql code in MySql workbench, then run the javascript file in your node console and enjoy the magic!
+4) Lastly, run the javascript file in your node console and enjoy the magic!

 ex: node .\bamazonCustomer.js